mafaldacf/IAC/README.md

 # IST-IAC 2020/2021

-Develop a simple dinossaur game similar to Dino from Chrome browser
+Develop a simple dinossaur game similar to Dino from Chrome browser.

 ## First Delivery
 Develop backend code with all the information of the game field and objects.